EmanuelPutura/TrenchCoatsManager/README.md

  - Usage of QT signals and slots

+ ## Several Design Patterns That Were Used
+ - Model-View-Controller design pattern for showing the database data in the table, together with custom QT delegates for showing the trench coats photos in the table
+ - Abstract Factory design pattern
+ - Command design pattern, for the undo/redo functionality, where a list of operations is maintained (each function and its arguments are saved) and in case of an undo or redo operation an object respecting the interface *IFunctionCall* calls the corresponding function

  ## Other Application Features
  - a window lets the user choose the application mode (```user``` or ```admin``` mode).
 Also, the user is allowed to ```change``` the type of file (between ```CSV``` and ```HTML```) where the shopping basket is displayed (providing the user enters user mode and adds something to the basket)
  - multiple undo/redo functionality for the add, remove, update operations and for all the features related to the shopping basket (e.g., adding a product to the shopping basket)